Sign In

 Personality and Attitude

-• Practical modules with industry-recognized equipment.
+• Practical modules with industry recognised equipment.

-• Lecturers (full-time or guest) who are working in the industry.
+• Lecturers (full time or guest) who are working in the industry.

-• Affiliations with industry-recognized institutions.
+• Affiliations with industry recognised institutions.

 • A chance to meet alumni or industry members.

-The myriad of paperwork you will be exposed to can initially be quite disarming for a new entrant, but you will soon become familiar with the running of the office and the systems that the UPM, supervisor, and coordinator wish to implement.
+The myriad of paperwork you will be exposed to can initially be quite disarming for a new entrant, but you will soon become familiar with the running of the office and the systems that the UPM, supervisor and coordinator wish to implement.
 Items of daily paperwork that you will be working with are:

 • Pre-production diary